 Replace the Chair Entirely

-If you have tried making your chair more comfortable with no result, then you should probably consider replacing the desk chair entirely.
-Look for ergonomic computer chairs that will promote proper posture, swivel so that you don’t have to sharply twist your spine, and have an adjustable height to customize to meet your needs.
-You will also want to keep an eye out for ergonomic computer chairs that are a suitable material for your office.
+If you have tried making your chair more comfortable with little to no result, then you should probably consider replacing the desk chair entirely.
+Look for ergonomic computer chairs that will promote proper posture, swivel so that you don’t have to sharply twist your spine, and have an adjustable height that can be customized to meet your needs.
+You will also want to keep an eye out for ergonomic computer chairs that are a suitable material and size for your office.

 These tips can help ensure that your office chair is comfortable.
 A comfortable chair means that you can be more productive during the day and sleep better at night.